ericmckevitt/sketchy-bar-config/README.md

 ![Demo Image](./img/sketchybar_demo.png)

 This repository contains my personal [SketchyBar](https://github.com/FelixKratz/SketchyBar) configuration for macOS.
+I have set up my configuration to be a relatively minimal menu bar, where items/widgets disappear from view when not needed.
 The main configuration file is [`./sketchybarrc`](./sketchybarrc), which sets up the bar layout, appearance, and behavior.

 ## 📂 File Overview